 The 7.1 surround sound only works with Windows 10, but you won’t find a better gaming headset for $49.99

-This stereo 3.5mm headset sports a flexible unidirectional mic, big breathable fabric headphone pads, and a flexible band.
-There are inline mic and volume controls, to boot.
+This stereo 3.5mm headset sports a flexible unidirectional mic and big leatherette headphone pads.
+Its rigid plastic band feels extremely cheap, but the headset is actually pretty comfortable.
+There are even inline mic and volume controls, to boot.
 It will work on just about any platform, but if your PC has a separate 3.5mm jack for mic and headphone audio, you’ll need to buy a splitter.